FuelLabs/fuel-specs/src/fuel-vm/index.md

 ## Access rights

 Only memory that has been allocated is accessible.
+In other word, memory between highest-ever `$sp` value and current `$hp` is inaccessible.
 Attempting to read or write memory that has not been allocated will result in VM panic.
 Similarly reads or writes that cross from the stack to the heap will panic.
 Note that stack remains readable even after stack frame has been shrunk.
-However, if the heap is afterwards expanded to cover that area, the crossing read prohibition still remains.
-In other word, memory between highest-ever `$sp` value and current `$hp` is inaccessible.
+However, if the heap is afterwards expanded to cover that area, the crossing read prohibition still remains, while all memory is accessible.

 ### Ownership